ubisoft/mixer/docs/collaborate/get-connected.rst

 .. image:: /img/join-room.png
    :align: center

-You are ready to collaborate with your colleagues or friends.
+You are ready to :ref:`collaborate <work-together-page>` with your colleagues or friends.

 .. _internet: